 - Bundle cords together, organizing them under or behind furniture.

 - Use as few cords as possible, or keep cords neatly stored in one location.

 Ceramic tile and stone flooring can do a lot of damage to a body at a loss of control.
 This is commonly found in kitchens and bathrooms because of its water and stain resistance.
+When looking for a home, existing flooring can be a good thing to key in on, as it may be cost prohibitive to replace all floors in a home.
+Homes for sale in Lee's Summit might be a good place to look, as there is often a lot of variety as far as flooring is concerned.
 Additional tripping hazards on the floor (small accent rugs, runners, toys, clutter and other mess) are all a liability during a seizure.

 Solutions: Carpeting can be used in the kitchen if it is regularly cleaned—although it still may need to be replaced relatively often.
 If left in the kitchen for too long carpeting can become moldy, but it can be purchased in tiles and replaced in sections as needed.
 As odd as it may sound this can be a small price to pay for safety and independence.
 Cork is an excellent alternative to ceramic and stone tiles, because it is water and stain resistant, but somewhat squishy in texture.